 Social media is a significant player in the last presidential election.
-People were able to find out about candidates, what they supported and how they would lead the country.
+People could learn about candidates, what they supported, and how they would lead the country.

-You can learn a lot about people and their political views based on what they post online.
+You can learn much about people and their political views based on what they post online.
 Look at how Facebook is getting involved in the elections.

 There are several ways that social media data will impact political campaigns in the future.
 They’ll be able to use it for canvassing, fundraising, and raising awareness of their causes and issues.

 Social media is a complex network of information that helps shape how individuals interact with the world.
-It’s also used to promote political parties, politicians, and their platforms, such as policies or agendas.
+It also promotes political parties, politicians, and their platforms, such as policies or agendas.

 The future of social media data and politics is changing rapidly.

 Understand how people interact on social media to keep up with the latest political developments.